Cc618/OctOs/README.md

 ## Depedencies
 To build the OS you must have :
-- nasm : Assembly sources
+- nasm : Assembly sources.
-- cc (for i386, provided with GCC) : For C sources
+- cc (for i386, provided with GCC) : For C sources.
-- ld (for i386, provided with GCC) : To link object files
+- ld (for i386, provided with GCC) : To link object files.

 If the compilation fails, please make sure that you have a cross compiler (for i386).
 Here is some [documentation](https://wiki.osdev.org/GCC_Cross-Compiler "Build a cross compiler") about how to build a cross compiler.